What Is An Aerator Shower Head? (And Do You Need One?)

 How Much Does An Aerator Shower Head Cost?

 You will spend between £5 and £50 to change out your non-aerated shower head with a water-saving version.
-An average household will earn back the cost within the year.
+An average household could earn back the cost within the year.

 You May Also Like: